m i s s i o n |

 Wilkes-Barre and Scranton and is equidistant from New York City and

-For the beginning of its second decade, the school will offer the progressive series
+For 2018, the school will offer the progressive series

 of one week classes (Bookbinding 1 through 6) twice.